Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Related work

 These methods are predominantly tested on multi-class datasets with overall accuracy on a balanced test set as the primary metric.
 We instead propose to optimize for the ROC curve in the binary case by training over a family of loss functions.
 To this end, we use Loss Conditional Training (LCT), which was proposed as a way to train one model to work over several rates in a variable-rate problem \cite{Dosovitskiy2020You}.
-LCT was proposed for applications such as neural image compression and variational autoencoders and, to our knowledge, we are the first to use it to improve ROC curves of a classification problem.\footnote{We provide a more detailed related works section in ~\cref{sec:appendix_related}}
+LCT was proposed for applications such as neural image compression and variational autoencoders and, to our knowledge, we are the first to use it to improve ROC curves of a classification problem.